mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 tangojs.web.util.registerComponent('simple-tango-label', SimpleTangoLabel)
 ```
-Listing: Widget prototype implementation.
+Listing: Simple *label*-like widget prototype implementation.

-The widget usually sets it's layout in the `createdCallback`.
+The widget usually sets its layout in the `createdCallback`.
 This method is
 invoked whenever the widget is *upgraded* from `HTMLUnknownElement`.
 In the
 example implementation, the template is cloned and attached to the shadow
 root[^B-note-shadow].